SweptwingBroom/SweptwingBroom/README.md

 - 👀 I’m interested in becoming CEO of the world
 - 🌱 I’m currently learning nothing cause I am in the army
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me from my email
+- 📫 How to reach me from my email: Shimon.knijnik@gmail.com

 <!---
 SweptwingBroom/SweptwingBroom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.